 Other articles in this series:

 Disclosure of Material Connection: Some of the links on this blog are “affiliate links".
 This means if you click on the link and purchase the item, I will receive an affiliate commission, which helps me keep this site running, and buy kibble for the Small Blue Dog.
-Regardless, I only recommend products or services I use personally and believe will add value to my readers.
+Regardless, I only recommend products or services I use personally and I'm honest about their ups and downs.